 ProMusica’s education and outreach programs influence thousands every season.
 Musicians travel to local schools, senior citizens are engaged in live rehearsals, and at-risk children are invited to learn, play, and explore with the orchestra.

 Special events bring classical music to new audiences and celebrate ProMusica musicians and guest artists.
-The annual Spring Soirée showcases crossover artistry, recently featuring Gabriela Montero, Jane Monheit, Bela Fleck & the Flecktones, and Mark O’Connor.
-For the 2012-2013 season, ProMusica will perform with 14-time Grammy winning bluegrass legend, Ricky Skaggs and his band, Kentucky Thunder.
+The annual Spring Soirée showcases crossover artistry, recently featuring Gabriela Montero, Jane Monheit, Bela Fleck & the Flecktones, Mark O’Connor, and 14-time Grammy winner, Ricky Skaggs.
 Additionally, the Artist Circle series engages audiences in intimate settings.

 Since 1998, ProMusica has served as the resident orchestra of the historic Southern Theatre, located in downtown Columbus.
 The orchestra also hosts performances at the St. Turibius Chapel of the Pontifical College Josephinum.
 Both venues offer intricate architecture and add to the acoustical splendor and visual delight of the ProMusica experience.

-ProMusica is funded in part through the work of the Greater Columbus Arts Council, The Columbus Foundation, the Ohio Arts Council, Nationwide Insurance, The Reinberger Foundation, and Thrive In Five.
+ProMusica is funded in part through the work of the Greater Columbus Arts Council, The Columbus Foundation, the Ohio Arts Council, Nationwide Insurance, and The Reinberger Foundation.
 Media support is provided by WOSU Classical 101FM.
 Additional support is provided by The Drury Inn.